SophieBlueVR/ArmatureReset/README.md

 **Save your scene and make a backup just in case!**

 Open `Tools` > `SophieBlue` > `ArmatureReset` from the menu bar.
-In the window that comes up, drag in your avatar and then simply click `Reset!`
+In the window that comes up, drag in your armature and then simply click `Reset!`

 If it works, your avatar should now be reset to its default pose.